-Snowmobiling season is in full swing, and January 16-24 marks International Snowmobile Safety Week.
-During this annual awareness week, the snowmobiling community seeks to promote safe riding by working with clubs, dealerships and safety advocates to conduct snowmobile safety courses, seminars and clinics.
+Snow is falling across the Midwest, and snowmobiling season is in full swing, encouraging those of us in the snowmobiling community to promote safe riding by working with clubs, dealerships and safety advocates to conduct snowmobile safety courses, seminars and clinics.

-As advocates for recreational safety, Hupy and Abraham supports the purpose of snowmobile safety week to expose people to safe snowmobiling practices and to demonstrate how the safe operation of a snowmobile can prevent dangerous and even deadly mishaps.
+As advocates for recreational safety, Hupy and Abraham supports the movement to expose people to safe snowmobiling practices and to demonstrate how the safe operation of a snowmobile can prevent dangerous and even deadly mishaps.